-I have been to one or two of your workshops and would like to pass on the teachings to my friends.
-Is that all right?
+I have been to one or two of your workshops and would like to teach what I learned there; is that all right?

 We are very grateful to you for having the sensitivity to ask this question.
-But I am afraid that we have to ask you not to pass on any Céile Dé teachings that you have received.
+We need to ask you not to pass on any Céile Dé teachings that you have received.

-In the past few years, since we began to teach the tradition more widely, a few people have passed a few bits of the teachings on here and there... usually because they find the tradition so "wonderful" and they want to share it with people whom they think it would "help".
-Some people even believe they are helping the tradition in this way, by "getting it out there", so that it is more widely known.
-As a result, we have already seen some dilution of the tradition.
-What this actually means is difficult for anyone on the outside to understand, I appreciate that.
-But the "it" that has "got out there" continues to get passed from person to person, until eventually the "teachings" that result bear more resemblance to processed fast food than to the home-grown organic produce, lovingly cooked and individually served according to your individual nutritional needs, that it once was.
+In the past few years, since we began to teach the tradition more widely, a few people have passed on bits of the teachings here and there, usually because they find the tradition so 'wonderful' and they want to share it with people whom they think it would 'help'.
+Some people even believe they are helping the tradition in this way, by 'getting it out there', so that it is more widely known.
+But part-knowledge can only be part-taught and part-received.

-So... do forgive us if we appear at times to be cautious...
-The reason the tradition affects you so deeply is BECAUSE it still possesses its power.
-For centuries many dear souls have held the chants, the practices, the teachings intact within their hard-won, brim-full hearts, allowing the power to do its work in that innermost sanctum.
+So... if we appear to some to be over-cautious with regard to how parts of our tradition are 'missed-taken', it may be because we are experiencing something that you are not.
+The reason the tradition affects many newcomers so powerfully is BECAUSE it still possesses its power.
+For centuries many dear souls have held the teachings intact within their brim-full hearts, allowing the power to do its work in that innermost sanctum.
 What would it say about us in this age... how would we be remembered by the future... if we were to strip it all to nothing within the space of one generation?

 I've heard alot about Anam Charas and believe that they are a part of your tradition.
 Can you tell me something about the Anam Chara?

-It is thought by some that the private confessional of the Roman Catholic Church grew out of the Celtic Anam Chara tradition, which in turn, some believe, grew out of the mentoring relationship between a Druid and his/her pupil.
-However, there is far more to Anam Chairdeas (Soul Friendship) than the notion of confession or even the concept of spiritual teacher.
-It seeks, above all, to foster a depth of relationship that is both mentoring and sharing.
-Both challenging to the False Self and encouraging the emergence of the True.
+It is said that the private confessional of the Roman Catholic Church grew out of the Celtic Anam Chara tradition, which in turn, some believe, grew out of the mentoring relationship between a Druid and his/her pupil.
+However, Anam Chairdeas (Soul Friendship) is not a form of confession.
+It seeks, above all, to foster a depth of relationship that is both mentoring and sharing, both challenging to the False Self and encouraging the emergence of the True.
 It is most often a relationship for life and can often endure beyond death.

-"In the Early Irish Church, the Term Céle Dé was used prior to the 8th cent to refer to religious persons in service to God, but thereafter came to mean an adherent to teachings of the new movement."
+"In... the early Irish church, the term Céle Dé was used prior to the ninth century to refer to religious persons in service to God, but thereafter came to mean an adherent to teachings of the new movement."

 - Michael Byrnes